chbndrhnns/pycharm-plugin-connexion/inbox.md

 - [ ] feat: Replace expected with actual test outcome
 - [ ] fix: investigate strange `.trimIndent() + "\n\n",` in testMethodIntroduceParameterObject
-- [ ] feat: Do not show popup when populating required args only
 - [ ] fix: Offer populate if arg not complete

 ```python